thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-related-recommendations.md

     This number limits the number of related recommendations your app can send.
 After this number of recommendations is reached, your app won't send any more related recommendations until the refresh period.

     Note that Fire TV must receive at least 5 recommendations from all apps combined in order to display the Recommended By Your Apps row to users.
-If you don't specify a number of related recommendations here, 5 is used as the default.
+If you don't specify the number of related recommendations here, 5 is used as the default.

 2. In your feed, add a `recommendations` property within each item where you want to send recommendations.
 The recommendations property should point to a list of content ID strings.

     For example, if your feed is in JSON, a media item containing related recommendations might look like this:

-    ```
+    ```json
     ...

      {